Only Time Will Tell (song)

 "Only Time Will Tell" is the second single released by the rock band Asia from their successful first album, Asia (1982).

 The song was the band's third top 10 success on the US Hot Mainstream Rock Tracks chart, also reaching number 17 on the Billboard Hot 100 chart.
 It peaked at #54 in the UK.

 Background

 Singer John Wetton said, "It’s fairly self explanatory.
 It’s my lyrics again; a very personal one about the end of a relationship, and it’s my verse, Geoff’s chorus (“Heat of the Moment” is the other way around).
 I had been stockpiling songs during the leadup to Asia, and a lot of my lyrics were about personal experience–Joni Mitchell is one of my all-time heroes, and she is undisputed queen of the confessional."

+The song's music video received frequent airplay from MTV.
+In the video, a female gymnast performs flips and somersaults over rows of television sets.
+Band members are pictured singing and playing their instruments on the TV screens.
+In fact, the band members are never seen in the video other than as characters on television.
+Godley & Creme (Kevin Godley and Lol Creme) directed the video.

 Reception

 Cash Box said that "it’s a multi-layered progressive rock production with a simple, easily flowing melody at its core, thus providing a little something for both the rock and pop fan."
 Billboard praised the "thundering drums, widescreen keyboard" and the "affectingly direct vocal."